DevDrupal33/display_builder/docs/migration-from-layout-builder.md

 Display Builder rendering is skipping do not load `block.html.twig` and `field.html.twig`, so it does not execute `hook_preprocess_block` and `hook_preprocess_field`.

-so, the modules adding third-party settings and executing those hooks will still have the form displayed in the contextual panel, but the alteration of the renderable will not be executed.
+So, the modules adding third-party settings and executing those hooks will still have the form displayed in the contextual panel, but the alteration of the renderable will not be executed.

 Examples of such modules: